top of page

 Support for Family Carers

 If someone provides more than 35 hours of care per week, they may be entitled to carer-related benefits, subject to eligibility criteria.
+Many families are unaware of what they can claim.
+A conversation with an experienced care advisor often brings clarity.

 Do You Have to Sell Your Home to Fund Live-In Care?

+This is one of the most common and emotionally charged questions we hear.
+In most cases, you do not have to sell your home to fund live-in care because care is provided in your own home.
 This is a key difference between live-in care and residential care homes, where selling a property is often required to fund long-term placement.

 For many families, this reassurance alone makes live-in care feel like a more humane and realistic option.